oracle-livelabs/developer/redwood-extensions/workspace/workspace.md

 ![Edit values](images/OpenComponentsTab.png)
 2. Click Browse:

+Clicking the name of any component in the list will open a details page for that component.

 Install the **Collection Container** component.
 1. In the **Search** field, enter **Collection Container**:
 2. If the button under **Collection Container** says **Install**, click the button.
 If it says **Installed**, proceed to the next component: